andrewc26/P2Wildcats/README.md

 # P2Wildcats

+# Project Overview
+- We have created multiple pages for each project.
+These pages are accessible through the menu on the top of the site
+- Each project page contains links for repl, project plan and journal.

+# How To Run
+- Clone this repository into IntelliJ or your IDE of choice by copying the HTTPS link
+- Open the project, and run the "Main.py" file
+- Check the python terminal for a link, click the link to open the site
+- Login with your username and password of choice to keep track of your progress

+# 4 Ticket Items

+Big Ticket Item: Search Bar that searches from the database on the animals we have put information on.

+Search Bar: Take from Database of all the Wildcats that we have information on and use that in order to present the unformation we have when the search bar is used.

 This is the project plan link: https://docs.google.com/document/d/1SOJ9NIcBcs_JgxbmhQpfNp5UvPgIRAXqdzKQGvdFSLw/edit#
 Idea: Our idea is a website that teaches you about animals and their nature.

 Navigation Bar: This will have a page for the animals to learn about them as well as an about us page and embedded videos.
 Nav Bar will have Search Bar which will let you search for different wildcats.

-Big Ticket Idea: Search Bar that searches from the database on the animals we have put information on.
-Search Bar: Take from Database of all the Wildcats that we have information on and use that in order to present the unformation we have when the search bar is used.

 Project Board Link:
 https://github.com/andrewc26/P2Wildcats/projects/1